 6. Bring variety into your learning routine

 Fortunately, there are many possibilities for making progress with a language.
 If you’re getting bored at home, you can at least vary your language learning.
 In the next few weeks, you don’t have to feel guilty for spending a bit more time with Netflix & Co.
 Use the opportunity and watch a few series in the language you’re learning, with subtitles.
 You can also find helpful learning videos with tips for different languages.
 Do you prefer reading?
 Then have a look at our multilingual Babbel Magazine.
-For employees of companies that use Babbel Live, you also have the option to perfect your language with a professional teacher.
+For employees of companies that use Babbel Live and Babbel Intensive, you also have the option to perfect your language with a professional teacher.

 7. Remind yourself why you started learning